 An additional hair color test can be done on your actual skin to make sure you are not allergic to the hair color itself.
 This can be done by merely taking a dot of hair color and putting it on the back of your neck or on your arm.
 If you are a person who is nervous or know they have odd allergies, I would strongly suggest doing a test strand.

 FACT: Coloring Your Hair Dark Is Cheaper If You Stay The Same Color

 Most people tend to change their hair color with the seasons.
 Style rule of thumb is to have light hair for summer and dark hair for winter.
-It is typically cheaper to go dark because you just need to deposit color, which requires less time and less product.
-When you are going lighter it takes more time, more product and more steps thus making it more expensive and harder on your hair.
+It is typically cheaper to go dark because you only need to deposit color, which requires less time and less product.
+When you are going lighter, it takes more time, more product, and more steps, thus making it more expensive and harder on your hair.

 The Reality Of Corrective Color Charge And Dark Hair